barbacbd/ClusterCrit/README.md

 The user supplies a file containing all values, and `kmeans` is run on the dataset for each value of `k` (2 to 50).
 A pandas dataframe is generated where the row corresponds to the metric and each value in the row is the result of executing that metric on each value of `k`.
 In this example for `Ball_Hall` the `max diff` for values of the row are calculated and the result is the value of `k` that best fit that metric.
 In the table above (looking at only the values provided), when `k` is 6 the max diff is observed.

+## Executable

+The package provides an executable to the installer, [ClusterCrit](https://github.com/barbacbd/ClusterCrit/blob/main/cluster_crit/__main__.py).
+The executable exposes the library as a managed application for easier use.
+The following options are provided:

+- `file` - The file is a **required** argument. _Please see below in `Input Data Format` for the expected file format_.

+- `dir` - The directory where output files will be located. _Default_ is set to `.`.

+- `criteria` - A _list_ of criteria. _Please see [CriteriaInternal](https://github.com/barbacbd/ClusterCrit/blob/main/cluster_crit/criteria.py#L27) for more information_.

+- `skip_gdi` - A Boolean.
+When present, this flag indicates that any criteria with `GDI` in the name will be skipped.

+## Input Data Format

+The user is required to input a file when using the exectuable.
+The user can also take advantage of the [file parsing](Add data here) function in the library to split a file manually when they wish to directly interact with the Cluster Crit library.

+_The expected file type is a `json` file_.
+The file requires the following tags:

+- `dataset` - A list of all data points.
+If the points are multi-dimensional use a list to represent each point (please do not include any labels, ex: "x", "y").

+- `clusters` - A list (same length as the number of data points) that contains the cluster number from 1 to k that the data point belongs to.
+The order **must** be the same as the order of the data set.

+- `k` - An integer representing the value of K used for clustering.
+Generally, this is the number of clusters that were generated.

+_If any of the above tags are missing, the data will be considered corrupt and will not be used_.